-• In FY 05, Dorchester County began issuing decals and registrations as part of a pilot program.
-Richland, Clarendon, Laurens and Aiken Counties began issuing decals in FY 06.
+- In FY 06, Richland, Clarendon, Laurens and Aiken Counties began issuing decals.
 In FY 2007, we added 14 additional counties.
 By allowing customers to obtain their decals at the same time that they pay their property taxes, both DMV and County treasurers have in partnership exceeded customer expectations.
 During FY08, we added 4 additional counties, for a total of 23 participating counties.
 In FY 09, we expanded the program by adding 1 more county for a total of 24.
-We will add an

-- additional 8 counties by the end of September 2009 for a total of 32 counties. - Table 7.1.1.4 shows the number of registrations issued by counties during FY 07, 08 and 09.
+In Fy 10, we expanded the County Decal Issuance Program by adding 6 more counties for a total of 30.
+This number will remain fairly static from this point on as all counties planning on using this program have been implemented. - Table 7.1.1.4 shows the number of registrations issued by counties during FY 07, 08, 09, and 10.